 Above: Rhynocoris sp., Asida sericea, Knapweed Fritillaries - female rejecting male, who stayed stubbornly sitting next to her regardless.

 We went on several night-time wanders, most significantly visiting an area of scrub bordering a golf course near Tarragona (Club de Golf Bonmont Terres Noves).
 The golf course looked as though it hadn’t been used in a while.
 The wide roads, cycle lanes and pavements looked to have been designed to take heavy footfall, and the security barriers now stand permanently open, unmanned.
 Some of the houses on the same estate are clearly inhabited, but the old clubhouse, shop and hotel were dark and silent.
 Online, the reviews from the last few years have noted the apparent abandonment of the site, while those from 5+ years ago praise it as being one of Spain’s best golf courses.
-While from a social perspective the dereliction is sad to see, particularly as there is so much of what seems to be new infrastructure around it, from a wildlife perspective it’s a paradise.
-Nature has very quickly reclaimed the golfing greens and taken them over with native scrub and grassland, every wall and path becoming lost to the vegetation, and the footprints of boar could be seen in the dried mud at the side of the ponds.
-It felt strangely sad, but this emotion turned quickly to enthusiasm when the night life became more visible.
+From a social perspective it is staggering to see such a large and expensive project just not being used - the expected increase in visitors either never happened, or tailed off during the pandemic and never recovered.

-Huge tenebrionid beetles (Blaps sp. maybe lusitanicus?) wandered across roads and paths in a methodical manner, stopping and raising themselves up on their legs when the torch beam fell on them, then hurrying out of the light.
+Huge tenebrionid beetles (Blaps sp. maybe lusitanicus?) wandered across the wide tarmacked roads and paths in a methodical manner, stopping and raising themselves up on their legs when the torch beam fell on them, then hurrying out of the light.
 Mole Crickets / Grillotopo (Gryllotalpa gryllotalpa) trilled unbelievably loudly from inside huge, inaccessible grass tufts.
-Mole crickets create acoustic burrows that amplify their songs by widening at the top, like a horn.
-While this means that the culprit is always underground and thus difficult to extract unless you’re willing to dig up the hotel’s lawn, it also means that they can’t see you, and often it is possible to walk right up to a calling cricket and listen to the incredibly loud noise without it being shut off.
-This is a direct contrast to the Field Crickets (Gryllus bimaculatus) which chirped from their porches as the females sought them out – they stop singing as soon as they detect a person, which can be quite a distance if there’s a good line of sight.
+These crickets create acoustic burrows that amplify their songs by widening at the top, like a horn.
+While this means that the culprit is always underground and thus difficult to extract unless you’re willing to dig up the hotel’s lawn, it also means that they can’t see you, and often it is possible to gently walk right up to a calling cricket and listen to the incredibly loud noise without it being shut off.
+This is a direct contrast to the Field Crickets (Gryllus bimaculatus) which chirped from their porches as the females sought them out – they stopped singing as soon as they detected a person, which could be from quite a distance if there was a good line of sight.

 Above: dusk and night fauna.
 Armadillo officinalis, Porcellio silvestrii, Gryllus bimaculatus, Blaps sp., Great Green Bush Cricket, Moorish Gecko.